Domain specific languages are hot!

 All in all it was a interesting lecture, but sometimes it was a bit difficult to follow, especially since I’m not very experienced with DSL’s.

 This entry was posted on Wednesday, November 12th, 2008 at 23:34 and is filed under English, Software, Webdevelopment.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.